 OTHER PEOPLE’S DISPLEASURE

-If you really can’t be firm with yourself then sit down comfortably, take a deep breath and try this question on for size:
+If you really can’t be firm with yourself then sit down comfortably, take a deep breath and try this question out for size:

 DO YOU REALLY WANT TO WRITE?

-The thought of failure can be scary and maybe it’s easier to tell yourself you never had the time to write because you were too busy looking after others than it is to realise that you didn’t write because you were afraid of failure.
+Maybe it’s easier to tell yourself you never had the time to write because you were too busy looking after others than it is to realize that you didn’t write because you were afraid of failure.

 If you are afraid of failure then know this – everybody is afraid of failure, but if you reinterpret failure and call it learning then it doesn’t seem quite so threatening.